Visual Identity Creative Ltd. was founded at a time when Apple Macs had not yet taken off and the Internet was not even invented.

 Oscar Wilde once observed “there is only one thing in the world worse than being talked about, and that is not being talked about”.

 The association between brand, product/service can only be a positive as it helps your name remain top in the mind of customers.
-It is important that the brand name is kept fresh and continues to promote itself through a marketing plan that underpins everything for which your brand stands.
+It is important to keep the brand name fresh.
+The brand must continue to promote itself through a marketing plan that underpins everything your brand stands for.

-Companies need to focus on selling not just brand building.
-Branding is a great vehicle for publicity and awareness, but it takes an evolved strategy to build a strong reputation.
+Companies need to focus on selling, not just brand building.
+Branding is a vehicle for publicity and awareness.
+But it takes an evolved strategy to build a strong reputation.

 To ensure your service or your product takes on a life of its own, business needs to support and expertise of brand experts that can translate and visualise your brand uniquely in the eye of the customer.